NeuroMedix/natHacks24-NeuroMedix/README.md

 ## **Limitations and Future Work**

 ### **Current Limitations**
-- Generated SMILES - not always represent valid molecules.
+- Generated SMILES may not always represent valid molecules.
 - Limited by the quality and size of the training dataset.
 - Basic model architecture may struggle with highly complex molecular structures.